LearnEverything/acktueli/src/pages/docs/code/PERMANENCE.md

-## Permanance
+## Permanence
-There are different types of `permanance` that are recognized in this documentation with the `$permananceType` notation.
+There are different types of `permanence` that are recognized in this documentation with the `$permananceType` notation.

 ### `$switch`
 Like an on an off switch.
 If an `actor` never changes the switch position, it might remain in that state `$permanantly`.